Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 # We need data!

-Of course, with our web routes working so well, we want to do something useful with them.
-An application can be so beautiful, without useful content, it quickly gets boring.
-In an MVC environment, the `controllers` usually use the `models` to get their data and feed the `view`.
+With our web routes being all set up, we want to do something more meaningful with them.
+An application can look oh so dashing, but without useful content, it will quickly get boring.
+The usual workflow in an MVC environment looks like this: The `controller` gets its data with the aid of its `model`, and then passes it on to the `views` for displaying.

 ## Fill our view with data

-The controller provides access to our view in `$this->view`.
-In this way it can be populated quite comfortably:
+The controller provides access to our view with `$this->view`.
+This way it can be populated easily:

 ```php
 <?php